ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onViewingRestrictionsWindowChanged*

-This event is triggered when the "Viewing Restrictions Window" setting is updated.
-The Viewing Restrictions Window defines the specific time intervals during which viewing restrictions are applied, such as limiting access to certain types of content.
-For example, it might be set to "ALWAYS" or specific hours of the day.
-This event ensures that users are notified whenever these settings change, allowing them to stay informed about the active restrictions.
+The `onViewingRestrictionsWindowChanged` event is triggered whenever there is a change in the viewing restrictions window settings.
+This event notifies users about updates to the time frame or conditions during which specific content restrictions are applied.
+For example, this could include changes to parental control settings that limit access to certain types of content during specific hours.
+This ensures users are always aware of updates to their content access preferences.

 ### Related Functions
-[getViewingRestrictionsWindow](#getViewingRestrictionsWindow) : Retrieves the current Viewing Restrictions Window setting, which defines the applicable time intervals for restrictions.
+[getViewingRestrictionsWindow](#getViewingRestrictionsWindow) : Retrieves the current settings for the viewing restrictions window, which can trigger this event when changes are detected.

-[setViewingRestrictionsWindow](#setViewingRestrictionsWindow) : Updates the Viewing Restrictions Window setting, triggering the event when the new value is applied.
+[setViewingRestrictionsWindow](#setViewingRestrictionsWindow) : Updates the viewing restrictions window settings, directly triggering this event to notify users of the change.

 ### Parameters